Families Affected By Mississippi ICE Raids Scramble To Find Support

 "[This] has everybody worried and scared because now they don't want to come out the house.
 They don't want to go get anything now, even go to the store," Evelyn says.

-Her 10-year-old brother, Darby, was coming home during his first week back to school.
+Her 10-year-old brother, Darby, was coming home from school during his first week back from summer break.
 He fights back tears while explaining how he discovered that his father wasn't home.

 "And it was like the second day ... and I came back because I was knocking on the door.
 Nobody answered."

 Darby eventually found his mother hiding inside a car with other relatives.
-She had been running late for work and therefore avoided an arrest.
-Now she's afraid of returning back to her job.
+She had been running late for work and therefore avoided arrest.
+Now she's afraid of returning to her job.

-Evelyn says it took them days to find out her dad is being held in a detention center located in Natchez, Miss., only three hours away from Carthage.
+Evelyn says it took them days to find out her dad is being held in a detention center in Natchez, Miss., only three hours away from Carthage.

 Her family has also come to the church to seek answers from lawyers, who have organized across several towns hit by the ICE raids, setting up makeshift legal clinics.

-Attorney Amelia McGowan with the Miss.
-Center for Justice says in general, there are few immigration lawyers practicing in Miss. who will work for free.
+Attorney Amelia McGowan with the Mississippi Center for Justice says that in general, there are few immigration lawyers practicing in Mississippi who will work for free.
 But after news hit about the ICE raids, several hundred lawyers around the country signed up to help the state's devastated families.